krenalis/krenalis/connector/README.md

 ### ReceiveWebhook

-If webhookPer is "Connector":
+If webhooksPer is "Connector":

 * ClientSecret

-If webhookPer is "Resource":
+If webhooksPer is "Resource":

 * ClientSecret
 * Resource
 * AccessToken

-If webhookPer is "Connection":
+If webhooksPer is "Connection":

 * Settings
 * Firehose